grahampugh/munki-catalog-admin/README.md

   * `DOCKER_MUNKIDO_LOGIN_REDIRECT_URL` - determines the first page shown after login.
      Default is `/catalog`.
 Valid options are `/catalog`, `/manifest`, `/pkg`.
 You may wish to change this if disabling access to some features for certain users.
-  * `ADMIN_PASS` - default password for the "admin" user, which is precreated. "pass" is the default.
   * `DOCKER_MUNKIDO_ALL_ITEMS` - if `True`, when editing manifests, all software packages are shown in autocompletion, not only the one in included catalogs.
 Default is `False`